mietek/halcyon-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _20–30 seconds_

-In this step, Halcyon restores a _GHC directory_ and a _Cabal directory_ by extracting archives downloaded from _public storage,_ which is an external cache for previously-built apps and dependencies.
+In this step, Halcyon restores the _GHC directory_ and the _Cabal directory_ by extracting archives downloaded from _public storage,_ which is an external cache for previously-built apps and dependencies.

 All downloaded archives are cached in the Halcyon _cache directory._